 The Nieman Foundation has opened two accounts for contributions from those who wish to help fund these activities in a fashion adequate to the task.

-One fund will be available for large donations toward a minimum endowment goal of $200,000.
+One fund will be available for large donations toward an endowment.
 Another fund is available toward ongoing operating expenses and shortfalls until such time as the endowment is large enough to provide the necessary income or to fund new projects related to journalistic independence.
 An anonymous donor has offered to match contributions toward the endowment fund up to a total of $100,000; thus each $1 contributed to this fund would produce, in effect, $2.
-These contributions are tax-deductible and can be made, through pledges, over more than one taxable year.
+These contributions are tax‑deductible and can be made, through pledges, over more than one taxable year.